sumitdas079/Clobber_MERN/README.md

 #### Dev dependencies

--[Concurrently](https://www.npmjs.com/package/concurrently) - For running the backend and frontend at the same time -[Nodemon](https://www.npmjs.com/package/nodemon) - Automatically restarting the node application when file changes in the directory are detected.
+- [Concurrently](https://www.npmjs.com/package/concurrently) - For running the backend and frontend at the same time
+- [Nodemon](https://www.npmjs.com/package/nodemon) - Automatically restarting the node application when file changes in the directory are detected

 ## Features (will keep updating)